mome44/CV_project/README.md

 # CV_project
 ## Introduction
-In this project we implement the main algorithm for plate detection which is formed by YOLOv5 and PDLPR and then we compare it to a baseline method composed by traditional technique for plate area detection and CNN + CTC for plate character recognition
+In this project we implement the main algorithm for plate detection which is formed by YOLOv5 and PDLPR and then we compare it to a baseline method composed by traditional technique for plate area detection and CNN + CTC for plate character recognition.

+We used both visual studio as a repository and a python notebook that can work with GPU, so we put both

 ## Folder structure
 - /dataset: here there are the images and the labels that are used for the training testing and validation, /cropped_images and /labels_pdlpr are used for the second part of character recognition in PDLPR and in the CNN + CTC method.